Pest ProblemsGarden Pest Control Spray With Vinegar

 Dandelions are the pigeons of weeds.
 They are everywhere.
 On the roads, in between the cracks of your driveway, in your flower beds, and overtaking other priority parts of your garden.
-Dandelions are also extremely difficult to get rid of because of two main reasons.
+Getting rid of dandelions is extremely difficult because of two main reasons.
 First, their seeds are constantly floating in the wind, which gives them the opportunity to grow their numbers at a very impressive rate.
 And second, below ground, their roots can reach up to 10 inches in depth, making them almost impossible to pull out.
+Crazy, right?

 Worry not, as they are not invincible.
 In this article, we have compiled the best techniques that will save your garden from the dandelion infestation.

 Chances are you wouldn’t be very happy if someone decided to pour boiling hot water over you.
-Well, dandelions feel exactly the same way.
+Well, dandelions in the lawn feel exactly the same way.
 Hot water will burn their leaves and turn them yellow, practically killing the weed along with the roots beneath.
 This way, the plants won’t have any leaves to perform photosynthesis and their roots won’t be able to soak up any water or nutrients.
-In the end, just make sure to pull out the entire plant.
+Once you burn them, just make sure to pull out the entire plant.

 Sometimes, the weather is not in your favour and grumpy clouds are slowing down the whole extermination process.
 Fret not!
 There is a special home remedy that will give your ordinary vinegar some superpowers.

 You’ll need: white vinegar, lemon juice, dish soap, spray bottle